 Large Format Wall Tile Installation in Warsaw

-Large format tiles on the wall create an entirely different sense of space.
-A single 60×120 or 80×160 slab covers an area that would otherwise need 8-12 standard tiles.
-Fewer grout lines, a monolithic surface, and a visual expansion of the room.
-But installing large format on walls is harder than on floors: the tiles are heavy, the adhesive must hold them vertically until it sets, and every cut must be precise to the millimetre.
-We work with large format across Warsaw — from Mokotow to Bialoleka.
+Large format wall tiles give a room a completely different feel.
+One 60×120 or 80×160 slab covers the space that would otherwise take 8-12 standard tiles.
+That means fewer grout joints, a more solid-looking surface, and the room appears bigger.
+But fitting large format on walls is more demanding than on floors: the tiles are heavy, the adhesive has to keep them in place vertically until it cures, and every cut has to be exact to the millimetre.
+We install large format tiles all over Warsaw — from Mokotow to Bialoleka.

 How much does it cost and what affects the price

-The cost of large format wall tiling depends on tile size, wall condition and complexity of cuts.
-A 60×120 format is the baseline — easier to handle.
-Slabs at 120×260 or 120×120 are a serious task: each piece weighs 15-30 kg, adhesive needs enhanced grab, and two installers are essential.
-Uneven walls require plastering or plasterboard levelling — that is a separate item.
-Materials are charged separately; consumables are included in the labour price.
-Current prices are in the table below.
+The price of large format wall tiling depends on the tile dimensions, the condition of the wall, and how complicated the cuts are.
+The 60×120 size is the starting point — easier to work with.
+Slabs in 120×260 or 120×120 are already serious work: each piece weighs 15-30 kg, the adhesive must have stronger initial grab, and two installers are a must.
+If the walls are uneven, they need plastering or levelling with plasterboard — that is billed separately.
+Materials are paid for separately; consumables are included in the labour cost.
+You can see current prices in the table below.

 | Service | min | max |